 Peas prefer cool and moist soil but avoid overwatering and constantly soggy situations.
 Otherwise, the plants will rot or produce a lower yield.

 Also, you can’t let the soil to dry out completely, especially when the plants are germinating or producing pods.

 Container-grown peas need a greater supply of water than their garden-grown counterparts.
 Make sure the topsoil is never dry, and the plants don’t show signs of wilting.

-- If you are growing several varieties together in the hope of a quicker harvest or to experiment, ensure to grow each of them in a separate container.
+If you are growing several varieties together in the hope of a quicker harvest or to experiment, ensure to develop each of them in a separate container.